zachj1582/react-i-ii-review/lifecycle.md

 Use https://reactjs.org/docs/react-component.html#the-component-lifecycle and http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ to answer these on your own then compare answers as a group

-1. Each component has several "lifecycle methods" that you can override to do what?
+1. Each component has several `lifecycle methods` that you can override to do what?

 2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)